-The cosmological dynamics of this type of theories---i.e. like Eq. (\ref{eq:sfaction})---has been studied, notably in \cite{minazzoli:2014pr, minazzoli:2014pl}.
-In particular, it has been shown that, assuming a flat Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric, the phenomenology of the theory converges toward the one of general relativity without a cosmological constant during the so-called \textit{matter era}.
-The main thing to keep in mind in entangled relativity is that a variation of the dilaton field $\phi$ induces in effect a variation of all the effective coupling constants, whether it is the dimensionfull effective constant of Newton, or the dimensionless coupling constants of the standard model particle sector \cite{hees:2014pr}.
+Indeed, the main thing to keep in mind in entangled relativity is that a variation of the dilaton field $\phi$ induces in effect a variation of all the effective coupling constants---whether it is the dimensionfull effective constant of Newton, or the dimensionless coupling constants of the standard model particle sector \cite{hees:2014pr}.
 But the constraints on the variations of these constants at the cosmological scales are pretty strong already, see e.g. \cite{hees:2014pr,minazzoli:2014pr,holanda:2016pr} and references therein, suggesting that the scalar field is constant---or close to be---at late times.
-Therefore, this suggests that whatever is the source of the scalar-field, it must be such that the on-shell Lagrangian\footnote{By \textit{on-shell Lagrangian}, here I mean the effective value that takes the Lagrangian when the matter field solutions are injected into its formal definition.
-In particular, the value of $\mathcal{L}_m$ that appears in Eq. (\ref{eq:sceq}).} is equal to the trace of the stress energy tensor, such that the scalar-field is unsourced in Eq. (\ref{eq:sceq}).
-Indeed, due to the friction term in the FLRW d'Alembertian, the scalar-field would remain constant in that case.
-This is already what happens during the \textit{matter era}, because the dust field satisfies $\mathcal{L}_m = -\rho = T$, where $\rho$ is the rest-mass energy density that comes from the free point particles \cite{minazzoli:2014pr, minazzoli:2014pl}.
+Therefore, this suggests that whatever is the source of the scalar-field, it must be such that the on-shell Lagrangian is equal to the trace of the stress-energy tensor, such that the scalar-field is unsourced in Eq. (\ref{eq:sceq}).
+Indeed, due to the friction term in the FLRW d'Alembertian, the scalar-field converges to a---or would remain---constant in that case.
+As mentioned above, this is already what happens for dust fields.
 Hence, if the assumption in Eq. (\ref{eq:assum}) is correct, and if it leads to a de Sitter expansion as we will see below, not only would the theory satisfy the \textit{weak equivalence principle}, but it would also explain other manifestations of the \textit{equivalence principle} at the cosmological level\footnote{See, e.g., \cite{hees:2014pr}.} during the so-called \textit{matter} and \textit{dark energy eras}.